- Valley View Ave. Interchange Project - June 14- June 21, 2019

 Also, please go to our Twitter page at twitter.com/My5LA for project updates.

 - A third, middle section will cross over the railroad tracks.
-Crews have completed constructing the “soffit” (underside) of the deck.
-They have been constructing forms over the vertical rebar “stem walls” in preparation for a concrete pour.
-Photos below from May 14:
+Crews have completed pouring concrete over the “soffit” (underside) of the deck and within the “stem walls”.
+They are removing the forms and placing them horizontally as a base for another layer of rebar.
+Photos below from June 5 and June 11:

 - Firestone Blvd. is restricted to one lane in each direction between Valley View Ave. and the Firestone Blvd. off ramp from northbound I-5 in La Mirada.
 Trucks over 25′ in length and /or over 2500 lbs. may NOT: